themysticsavages/memewizardv2/README.md

 '2022'
 ```

-<sub>also don't worry this won't actually be called memewizard it will be merged into the main code ;)</sub>
+<sub>also don't worry this won't actually be called memewizardv2 it will be merged into the main code ;)</sub>